-The Doggy Gym group dog-training gives you the most value for the least expense.
-I call it my "economy class", but that doesn't mean that "you get what you pay for".
+This option gives you the most value for the least expense.
+I say it is my "economy class", but that doesn't mean that "you get what you pay for".
 Quite the contrary, I want our time together to be extremely profitable for you, and so I even offer you tools outside of class to maximize your investment.

 You have two options to accommodate your availability and finances.

 Outside of those differences, the two classes are the same.
-All group classes meet at Atonement Lutheran Church of Beloit, which is at 901 Harrison (downstairs, end of the hall, in the social hall).
+All group classes meet at Atonement Lutheran Church of Beloit, which is at 901 Harrison (which is relatively near Beloit College).
+To enter, go through the side door, then downstairs, to the end of the hall, and into the social hall.

 Benefits of Membership